dhruvitppatel/reservoir-computing-dynamical-extrapolation/README.md

 # reservoir-computing-dynamical-extrapolation
-MATLAB code for reservoir computing applied to simple dynamical system models to predict tipping points and beyond
+This repository contains MATLAB R2020a code for performing the numerical experiments contained in the paper: [arXiv:2207.00521](https://arxiv.org/abs/2207.00521)

+Code developed by Dhruvit Patel.